 Eddington Lodge Observatory [ELO] (2010s- ), Kilkhampton, Bude (EX23 9RZ), established as a private observatory offering astronomy holidays.
 It consists of two run-off sheds and a domed building equipped with two 20-inch reflectors and a 130-mm refractor.

 Roseland Observatory [TRO] (2000- ), Court Farm, Saint Austell (PL26 7LE), established by Brian Sheen to offers astronomy courses with group access to observatory facilities.
 Facilities include an activity room, binoculars, weather instrument, several telescopes (9-inch reflector, 7-inch refractor, solar telescope) and radio telescope.

-Dolcoath Mine – used in 1828 by G.B.
-Airy for pendulum experiments into the density of the Earth.
+Dolcoath Mine (1828), Used in 1828 by G.B.
+Airy for pendulum experiments to determine the overall density of the Earth.

 Falmouth Observatory (1884-1953), Western Terrace Falmouth, built in 1884 as a meteorological observatory, replacing the Tower Observatory.
 Foundation stone was laid by Lord Mount Edgecumbe, the then president of the Royal Cornwall Polytechnic Society.
 In 1886, magnetic instruments were added, located in the basement of the building (prone to flooding) and a wooden enclosure in the garden.
 These observations continued until 1912 – observers included Wilson Lloyd Fox and E. Kitto (1907).
 The observatory was then transferred to Lerwick in the Shetlands.
 The building was subsequently closed and sold-off by the RCPS in 1953.